Anaero-Technology/Black-Box/readme.txt

 Disconnect can be called at any time to terminate the connection (as long as it has power the ESP will continue to log data).
 The files will be open at all times and are refreshed whenever a new connection is made or the logging is started / stopped.
 Downloads can be performed at any time while deletes must be performed while the ESP is not logging data to prevent memory problems.

+### Configure Setup
+Used to create, edit and export setup configurations for the Gas Flow Meter.
+Storing information about the different tubes and what they contain.
+Data can be entered manually and then exported or can be loaded in from a correctly formatted .csv file for editing and viewing.

 ### Perform Calculations
 Used to combine a setup and event log file together to produce the hourly and daily results, volumes and totals.